accordproject/ergo/docs/README.md

 ## Relationship to Cicero

-One of the use for the Jura compiler is as an embedded component as part of the Cicero implementation of the AccordProject protocol.
+One of the use for the Jura compiler is as an embedded component as part of the Cicero implementation of the Accord Project protocol.
 The following diagram describe how this works:

 ![alt text](./ciceroembed.jpg "Jura inside Cicero")